donaldRwilliams/GGMncv/README.md

 ## Penalties

-The following are implemented in `GGMncv`
+The following are implemented in `GGMncv`:

 1. Atan (`penalty = "atan"`; Wang and Zhu, n.d.).
 This is currently the default.